 - Practising social skills (e.g. turn taking, teamwork, answering questions, making suggestions)

 - Learning language and numeracy skills (counting and educational songs)

 - Interacting with classical music

 - Developing ‘audiation’ (the ability to mentally ‘hear’ and produce music without external music being there)

 This all occurs within a fun, low-pressure environment, as we understand that all children are different and have different abilities, temperaments and learning speeds.
 We will never pressure a student to “perform” something they are uncomfortable with.

 Siblings are more than welcome to attend!
-Babies under the age of 1 year may attend a toddler class with their sibling for free.
-We offer a 40% discount for siblings older than 1 year in either the toddler or baby class.
+Babies under the age of 1 year may attend a class with their sibling (older than one) for free.
+We have a family pass available that enables all siblings in the family to attend a class together.